manuu1311/Blockade_aimbot/README.md

-# Blockade_aimbot
+# 🎯 Blockade_aimbot
-***Designed by MrPioSmasher for MrPio smashing.***
+***Designed by MrPioSmasher for MrPio smashing. 🦆***

-An attempt to create an aimbot for a game starting from in game screenshots.
-Designed as an improvement of [this project](https://github.com/MrPio/BlockadeAimbot)
+A computer vision pipeline that performs real-time player detection and automated targeting in [Blockstorm](https://github.com/MrPio/Blockstorm).
+Built entirely from scratch as a deep learning research and experimentation project.

+This is an improved version of [this earlier attempt](https://github.com/MrPio/BlockadeAimbot).

+---

 | Functionality                | Status |
 | -----------------------------|:------:|